shadowga/website/_docs/index.md

 You can also view and lookup other members, as opposed to the default tab list.

-> **Note:** Many in-game commands with member-specific variables will only apply to those who are connected to the server when that command is executed.
-Because of this, it is important to be specific.
+> **Note:** Many in-game commands with member-specific variables will only apply to those connected during the execution of your command, making specificity imperative.

  * `/list` - Displays a list of members currently on the server.
  * `/list -a` - Displays a list of members, with administrator, on the server.